-The ball valve occupies several niches along the valve spectrum, and includes inexpesive types aswell as very sophisticated high performance designs.
+The ball valve occupies several niches along the valve spectrum and includes inexpensive types as well as very sophisticated high-performance designs.
 They all work in much the same way, just like a plug valve in that there is a section of waterway that rotates 90 degrees when the valve is actuated, and that blocks off fluid flow.
 The differences in ball valves, as in plug valves, generally relate more to how the valve is put together than how it operates.
 But as with plug valves, there are some very profound differences between types of ball valves in that some of them function in opposite ways from others.
-Like the plug valve, a standard ball valve is capable of limited throttling or control, but with some modification it can serve very well as a throttling or modulating valve.
+Like the plug valve, a standard ball valve is capable of limited throttling or control, but with some modification, it can serve very well as a throttling or modulating valve.
 It is classified here primarily as an on-off valve because a greater share of its use is as an on-off than as a modulating valve.
 The design differences in ball valves relate to how the ball comes out - through the end, through the top, or not at all.
-These differences are profound from the maintenance and safety stand points.
+These differences are profound from the maintenance and safety standpoints.
 Another major classification of ball valves is whether the ball is floating or nonfloating, that is, whether the ball moves into the seat when it shuts off or the seat moves into the ball.
 The floating-ball type is adequate from most services and is the most common.
 The type where the ball does not float is commonly known as a trunnion type.